Last week, in what can be characterised as a late move, Yandex announced that it has started personalising its results.

 Are the ways in which some search engines use our data to provide hyper-personalised results, in fact, creepy or less relevant?
 Or have we just yet to adapt to this new reality?

 Surely, in an age of Big Data, marketers and publishers alike have never had better conditions of personalising their communication.
-The amount of personal data we’re sharing online these days, often unknowingly, is feeding data giants, search engines in particular, with an abundance of information.
+The amount of personal data we are sharing online these days, often unknowingly, is feeding data giants, search engines in particular, with an abundance of information.

 Bing and Google both say this data enables them to deliver a much better user experience by tailoring results to fit the specific preferences of the individual searcher.
 The critics on the other hand fear that Google will ultimately know more about you than your partner.
 They also argue that the increasing degree of personalisation in search results is detrimental to relevance – more on both of these a bit later, but first let’s take a look at how personalisation in search plays out in practice.

-The 3 major areas of personalisation in search
+The three major areas of personalisation in search

 Search behaviour, language, and geographic location of a searcher have historically been the main determinants of personalisation.
 These still carry great weighing and have gradually become more sophisticated signals in search engine algorithms.
 However, Google’s introduction of Search Plus Your World in early 2012, which arguably marked the most radical iteration of its search results ever, has shook up the entire search engine industry and added an extra layer to the personalisation equation so it now looks something like this: